-As we’ve already mentioned, budgeting can be difficult when you live a life on the road, so try and stick to a strict budget to avoid any unnecessary costs.
-Also, bear in mind that larger motor homes have speed restrictions on both single and dual carriageways, and so if you’re travelling somewhere with a time limit, be sure to factor in the additional time it might take you to get there.
+Budgeting can be difficult when you live a life on the road, so try and stick to a strict budget to avoid any unnecessary costs.
+Also, bear in mind that when you are towing a caravan, there are further speed restrictions on both single and dual carriageways, so if you’re travelling somewhere with a time limit, be sure to factor in the additional time it might take you to get there.

 - Go paperless:

-As mentioned above, you’ll need to get your mail forwarded to you or sent to a family or friend.
-But, a great way to avoid missing anything crucial is to opt for all of your bills to be emailed to you, instead.
+You’ll need to get your mail forwarded to you or sent to a family or friend.
+But, a great way to avoid missing anything crucial is to opt for all of your bills to be emailed to you instead.
 Most banks and mobile phone providers already do this, but many other companies also offer this option, just give them a call first and ask.